AMERICAN RHODODENDRON SOCIETY

 15-Month $40

-The chapter or district is to retain or be remitted the following amounts from the dues of
+The chapter is to retain or be remitted $10 from the dues for: ANNUAL (REGULAR), COMMERCIAL and LIFE memberships.

-Membership applications received directly by the Executive Director from areas where there is a chapter or chapters, shall be assigned to the nearest appropriate chapter, unless a chapter is specified in the application or the member wishes to be a non-chapter member.
+Membership applications received directly from areas where there is a chapter or chapters, shall be assigned to the nearest appropriate chapter, unless a chapter is specified in the application or the member wishes to be a non-chapter member.
 In the case of non-chapter members, the Society retains the full fee.

-18-month Membership, available to new members only, joining After April 1 and before July 8.
-Benefits are same as for an Individual or Family Membership, except that 18-month memberships include a bonus summer and fall JOURNAL ARS for the year preceding the membership year.
+18-month Membership, available to new members only, joining after April 1 and before July 8.
+Benefits are same as for an ANNUAL/ (REGULAR), except that 18-month memberships include a bonus summer and fall Journal ARS for the year preceding the membership year.

-15-month Membership, available to new members only, joining After July 8 and before October 8.
-Benefits are same as for an Individual or Family Membership, except that 15-month memberships include only a bonus fall JOURNAL ARS for the year preceding the membership year.
+15-month Membership, available to new members only, joining after July 8 and before October 8.
+Benefits are same as for an ANNUAL/(REGULAR), except 15-month memberships include only a bonus fall Journal ARS for the year preceding the membership year.

 2.2.4.2 COMMERCIAL or CORPORATE Membership

-Dues: $90 annually; chapter portion same as for ANNUAL Membership.
+Dues: $90 annually; chapter portion same as for ANNUAL/(REGULAR) Membership.

 2.2.4.3 SUSTAINING Membership